Michael-Kornilich/day-rater/README.md

 ## Technical
 * Pull weather data like overcast, pressure, and wind.
 Compare them to the rating
 * Host a lightweight database

-* Tasks of the daemon
-  * calling the APIs
-  * writing to the db
-  * calling the analyzer script
+* Run the project on Vercel